aknobloch/Pan/Documentation/Server Setup.md

 5. Test that we have access to the network outside of this machine by running `ping google.com`.
 You should see succesful pings.
 If you do not have network access, you can try referring to the notes under step 3.

 **By default, this container is not accessible to the outside world.
-We will need to configure the host machine to forward traffic on specific ports to this container, but before doing that, we will need to set up the Django server.**
+We will need to configure the host machine to forward traffic on specific ports to this container, but before doing that, we will need to set up the server.**

 # Setting up a Database
 Python includes SQLite3.
 You're done.
 Horray!